 When it comes to building your own eCommerce site, you need to find the right tools to make it happen.
+You have to make sure that your apps are the best for your software, like if you’re using shopify then you have to make sure you have the best shopify affiliate software.
 It’s important to get a tool that will only work well with your business.
 Sure you can open things up a bit and expand your mind frame, but that doesn’t mean compromising your essence.
 This is especially the case in regards to your SEO.
 What relates to your business?
 How is a certain keyword or phrase relevant to your cause?
 This is what you need to tap into before you start making other moves for your business.
 Here are five key tools that will really help out your SEO: Ahrefs, SEMRush, Majestic, Moz, and SpyFu.
 Take a look at four different methods you should really consider for your ecommerce site.

 1. Taking the Steps to Spy on Your Rivals

 Spying on your competition is a great way to exploit their weaknesses.
 Find out the things they do and the things they don’t do.
 This way you can carve your own niche in their market.
 You’ll know the level you stand on and if there’s anything you can do to improve on the situation.
 It’s much more easier to make strides when you know the advantages and disadvantages of your competition.
 Let’s take a look at what some of these eCommerce tools have to offer.

 This is a premier program that allows you to really get a leg up on your competitors.
 The great thing about this service is you can just take a quick peek at the overview page where you get the following information: organic and paid search, traffic costs and even keywords for your research.
 The top anchors are separated into lists.
 Additionally, you can look at referring domains.
 If you are looking to promote or advertise, this is a great way to close in the competition and find those weak spots.
 Exploit them to your advantage and make their weaknesses your strengths.